Join Our Team

 For the past four decades, our laboratory has conducted studies to develop surgical treatments for cardiac arrhythmias and translated them into clinical practice.

-Our earliest efforts were directed at arrhythmias associated with ischemic heart disease, Wolff-Parkinson-White syndrome, and atrioventricular node reentry, and they resulted in clinical interventions routinely used today.
+Our earliest efforts were directed at arrhythmias associated with ischemic heart disease, Wolff-Parkinson-White syndrome, and atrioventricular node reentry, and resulted in clinical interventions routinely used today.

 For each arrhythmia, we initially defined the fundamental substrates and mechanisms in animal experiments.

-The surgical approach was worked out first in the laboratory and then perfected in clinical studies, to account for the differences between animal and human arrhythmia mechanisms.
+The surgical approach was worked out first in the laboratory and then perfected in clinical studies to account for the differences between animal and human arrhythmia mechanisms.

 The validity of this innovative approach has been borne out by the long-term success and adoption of these interventional approaches both by surgeons and electrophysiologists.

 Our work has led to the development of the most successful single treatment for atrial fibrillation (AF), the Cox-Maze procedure.
+In the Cox-Maze procedure, lines of scar are created on the atria to disrupt potential reentrant pathways.

 In a propensity-matched study of patients with AF undergoing heart surgery, a concomitant Cox-Maze procedure resulted in a 10-year survival rate of 62%, compared to 42% for patients who did not receive a Cox-Maze procedure.